oshokin/xk6-kv/README.md

 - **`trackKeys: true`**: `randomKey()` without prefix -> O(1); with prefix -> O(log n).
 Achieving those speeds means every key is mirrored in memory across multiple helper structures, so large datasets consume noticeably more RAM and the slices/maps never shrink automatically.
 Budget for that footprint or rebuild the index periodically.
 - **`trackKeys: false`** (default): `randomKey()` falls back to a full-map/two-transaction scan, so heavy use remains O(n).
 Enable tracking or redesign workloads that call `randomKey()` frequently to avoid linear-time pauses.
+- **Random key workloads:** Calling `randomKey()` repeatedly with `trackKeys: false` (especially on the disk backend) runs a full scan inside a single read transaction, which stalls the lone bbolt writer until the scan finishes.
+Turn on `trackKeys` (for O(1)/O(log n) sampling) or throttle/redesign these workloads to avoid head-of-line blocking.
 - Both backends are optimized for concurrent workloads, but there's synchronization overhead between VUs

 ## Usage Examples